 - Do your employees require a lot of privacy to do their work effectively (e.g. the ability to conduct regular phone calls), or do they tend to be focused on more team-oriented tasks?

-- Do you want to encourage a lively, open atmosphere in your office, or do you prefer an environment that is quieter?
+- Do you want to encourage a lively, open atmosphere in your office, or do you prefer a quieter environment?

 - Do you want to devote a substantial amount of space for recreation and lunch?

-It is smart to answer questions like these at the outset, as it will help give you a better sense of what type of layout will best suit you and your workers.
+It is smart to answer questions like these at the outset, as it will help give you a better sense of what type of layout will best suit your team.

-The popularity of open concept office floor plans is due to a number of benefits that they can offer the company and its employees.
+The popularity of open office layouts is due to a number of benefits they can offer organizations.
 Some of these benefits include:

 - Increased creativity and outside-the-box thinking